Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 #### What a user may want:

-* A timer to show how long it takes for them to complete the game
+* A timer to show how long it takes them to complete the game

 * Clear instructions of the game and what the aim of the game is